justinethier/cyclone/docs/api/cyclone/concurrent.md

 ## Shared Objects

 By default Cyclone allocates new objects in a thread-local stack.
 This is very efficient for computations done within a thread but is problematic when an object must be shared by multiple threads.

-TODO: explain this better

-TODO: list objects shared by default (mutex, atom, cond-var, etc) or not affected (immediates, booleans, symbols, etc)
+An object on another thread's stack could be overwritten or moved at any time, causing undefined behavior.

+Shared objects are the method that Cyclone uses to deal with this problem.
+A shared object is any object that is located in a segment of memory that may be shared across threads.
+Note that concurrency primitives must still be used to coordinate access to these objects among multiple threads!

+The following types of objects are already shared:

+- Concurrency primitives (mutex, conditional variable, atom).
+These object are always allocated on the heap since the intent is for multiple threads to use them for synchronization.

+- Booleans, bignums, fixnum integers, symbols, and the EOF object.

 ### make-shared